Amaury Guichon: Career

 After completing his training, Guichon was hired to run the Lenôtre boutique and school in Cannes on the French Riviera.
 He later returned to Paris to work as an executive pastry chef at the Hugo & Victor patisserie and chocolate shop; he reached the level of executive chef by the age of 21.

 In 2013, Guichon was a contestant on the France 2 reality cooking series Who will be the next great pastry chef?
 (Qui sera le prochain grand pâtissier?).
 He was third in the competition.

 He has traveled all around the world teaching master classes.
 In 2019, Guichon co-founded the Pastry Academy with Belgian chef Michel Ernots in Las Vegas.
-The Pastry Academy by Amaury Guichon is still located in Las Vegas and is one of the most prestigious pastry schools in the world.

 In 2016, Guichon began posting his desserts and chocolate creations on social media.
-He has over 18.7 million subscribers on YouTube, 15.5 million followers on Instagram and 24 million followers on TikTok.
+He has over 22.9 million subscribers on YouTube, 18.5 million followers on Instagram and 28 million followers on TikTok.

 Guichon's debut dessert cooking book The Art of Flavor was published on 13 December 2018.

 Guichon hosted the 2021 eight-episode reality series School of Chocolate on Netflix, a competition where contestants construct chocolate sculptures.
 Guichon guides the contestants and judges the final result.
 That same year Guichon became a US citizen.
 He celebrated by creating a chocolate Statue of Liberty for the Fourth of July.

 In 2022, Guichon's TikTok video of him constructing a giraffe out of chocolate became the most viewed TikTok video of the same year.

-Since 2023, Guichon has been a judge on the Australian reality series Dessert Masters, a spin-off of MasterChef Australia.
+In 2023, Guichon began serving as a judge on the Australian reality series Dessert Masters, a spin-off of MasterChef Australia.

-In 2024, Rihanna commissioned him to create a Lego sculpture of ASAP Rocky.
+In 2024, Rihanna commissioned him to create a LEGO sculpture of ASAP Rocky.